MehrshadTavana/Circuit-Simulator-Project/README.md

 # Circuit-Simulator-Project
-An electrical circuit simulator application written in Java.
+An electrical circuit simulator application written in Java